-Like described in the Webster (wannabe) definition above, the second layer is an amazingly crisp, crunchy, candied almond-coconut topping.
-How do you “candy” almonds and coconut?
+As described in the Webster (wannabe) definition above, the second layer is an amazingly crisp, crunchy, candied almond-coconut topping.
+How do you "candy" almonds and coconut?
 Easy!
 Just combine the two and stir together with a bit of melted butter and honey.
 The mixture goes into the oven for 10 minutes and comes out golden, crisp and pretty as a picture!

 What does buttermilk do in cakes?